15 models analyzed

 What to check before choosing

-• Lawn fit Area rating, slope handling, and garden shape decide whether the mower can work without constant rescue.
+• Garden and slope Area rating, slope handling, and garden shape decide whether the mower can work without constant rescue.

-• Installation model Boundary-wire, RTK, camera, or beacon setup changes both first-day friction and long-term reliability.
+• Installation Boundary-wire, RTK, camera, or beacon setup changes both first-day friction and long-term reliability.

-• Cutting system and finish Cutting width, height range, and route pattern shape the visible result and the time needed to maintain it.
+• Cutting system Cutting width, height range, and route pattern shape the visible result and the time needed to maintain it.

 • Weather and safety Outdoor robots need credible rain handling, obstacle behavior, emergency stop, and anti-theft protection.